 How to reduce a high level of homocysteine

-The current vogue in medicine is to recommend taking folic acid.
+The current vogue in medicine is to recommend taking What it does: Critical during pregnancy for the development of a baby’s brain and nerves.
+Also essential for brain and nerve function.
+Needed for utilising….
 Described in the British Medical Journal as ‘the leading contender for panacea of the 21st century’, folic acid alone is far less effective than the right nutrients in combination.
 The amount you need also depends on your current homocysteine level.
 One study found homocysteine scores were reduced by 17% on high-dose folic acid alone, 19% on vitamin B12 alone, 57% on folic acid plus B12, and 60% on folic acid, B12 and B6.
 All this was achieved in three weeks!
 However, even better results would have been achieved by including TMG.
 This is the best methyl donor to supplement.
 This is because only it can immediately donate a methyl group to homocysteine, thus detoxifying it.

 In one New Zealand study, the homocysteine scores of patients with chronic kidney failure and very high homocysteine levels were reduced by a further 18% when 4g of TMG was given, along with 50mg of vitamin B6 and 5000mcg of folate, compared to patients taking just B6 and folate.
 At the Brain Bio Centre we achieve, on average, reductions in high homocysteine scores of greater than 50% in eight to twelve weeks with the combination of these nutrients, plus diet!
 Some companies produce combinations of these nutrients.
 These are the most cost-effective supplements for restoring a healthy homocysteine level.
 The inclusion of N-acetyl cysteine is particularly important in older people when memory protection is the aim.
-This is because this vital antioxidant helps the methylation B vitamins to protect brain function.
+This is because this vital Antioxidants are substances that protect cells within the body from damage caused by free radicals.
+They help to strengthen the body’s ability to fight infection… helps the Methylation is what occurs when the body takes one substance and turns it into another, so that it can be detoxified and excreted from the… B vitamins to protect brain function.

 Here they are:

-1. Eat less fatty meat, more ﬁsh and vegetable protein Eat no more than four servings of lean meat a week; ﬁsh (not fried) at least three times a week; and if you’re not allergic or intolerant, a serving of a soya-based food, such as tofu, tempeh or soya sausages, plus beans, such as kidney beans, chickpea hummus or baked beans, at least ﬁve times a week.
+1. Eat less fatty meat, more ﬁsh and vegetable Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of… Eat no more than four servings of lean meat a week; ﬁsh (not fried) at least three times a week; and if you’re not allergic or intolerant, a serving of a soya-based food, such as tofu, tempeh or soya sausages, plus beans, such as kidney beans, chickpea hummus or baked beans, at least ﬁve times a week.

 2. Eat your greens Have at least ﬁve servings of fruit or vegetables a day.
 This means eating two pieces of fruit every single day, and three servings of vegetables.
 Vary your selections from day to day.
 Make sure half of what’s on your plate for each main meal is vegetables.